 Then every time you want to top up, just send a message like ‘TOPUP’ with the amount of credit you want.
 You will get a confirmation text that it’s been successful.

-6. Top up with the Smart meter In-Home display
+6. Top up with the In Home display

 Some companies offer more advanced In Home display units to their customers, depending on when the smart meter was installed and which meter manufacturer was used.
 So you can even use the In Home display to send a message to the meter to credit it if a top up made at a Post office or payment shop hasn’t gone onto the meter automatically.